jaketrent/html-webpack-template/README.md

 - `googleAnalytics.trackingId`: Track usage of your site via [Google Analytics](http://analytics.google.com).
 - `googleAnalytics.pageViewOnLoad`: Log a `pageview` event after the analytics code loads.
 - `links`: Array of `<link>` elements.
 Default value: `[]`.
   - If an array element is a string, the value is assigned to the `href` attribute and the `rel` attribute is set to `"stylesheet"`;
   - If an array element is an object, the object's properties and values are used as the attribute names and values, respectively.
 - `meta`: Object that defines the meta tags.
 Default value: `{}`.
 - `mobile`: Sets appropriate meta tag for page scaling.
 - `scripts`: Array of external script imports to include on page.
 Default value: `[]`.
+  - If an array element is a string, the value is assigned to the `src` attribute and the `type` attribute is set to `"text/javascript"`;
+  - If an array element is an object, the object's properties and values are used as the attribute names and values, respectively.
 - `title`: The title to use for the generated HTML document.
 Default value: `'Webpack App'`.
 - `window`: Object that defines data you need to bootstrap a JavaScript app.